-SPAN 420, 320 SPECIAL TOPICS IN SPANISH.
-An intensive study of a single author, genre, movement, or literary topic.
+SPAN 420, 320 SPECIAL TOPICS IN SPANISH

+This course is an intensive study of a single author, genre, movement, or literary topic.
 The specific subject will be available at the time of registration.
-Lectures, readings, discussions and reports in Spanish.
+The course includes lectures, readings, discussions and reports in Spanish (3 credits).

-SPAN 423 GREAT HISPANIC POETS.
-An introduction to the analysis of poetry through the study of the great poets of the Spanish language such as Garcilaso, St. John of the Cross, Góngora, Sor Juana Inés de la Cruz, Bécquer, Martí, Darío, Jiménez, Machado, Mistral, Lorca, Vallejo, and Neruda.
+SPAN 423 GREAT HISPANIC POETS

+This course is an introduction to the analysis of poetry through the study of the great poets of the Spanish language such as Garcilaso, St. John of the Cross, Góngora, Sor Juana Inés de la Cruz, Bécquer, Martí, Darío, Jiménez, Machado, Mistral, Lorca, Vallejo, and Neruda (3 credits).

-SPAN 424 THE MODERN NOVEL IN SPAIN AND LATIN AMERICA.
-A survey of the development of modern fiction from the great nineteenth century Spanish Realists (Galdós and Clarín) to the Latin American "Boom" (Asturias, García Márquez, Carpentier, Fuentes, Vargas Llosa, among others).
+SPAN 424 THE MODERN NOVEL IN SPAIN AND LATIN AMERICA

+This course is a survey of the development of modern fiction from the great nineteenth century Spanish Realists (Galdós and Clarín) to the Latin American "Boom"-Asturias, García Márquez, Carpentier, Fuentes, Vargas Llosa, among others (3 credits).